Information about the accreditation exam.

 Duration of the exam

 The exam lasts for 4 hours, including preparation and reading time.
-Candidates should arrive at least half an hour before the exam begins, which means it will be about 5 hours from the time they arrive at the exam venue to the time they leave.
+Venue candidates should arrive at least half an hour before the exam begins, which means it will be about 5 hours from the time they arrive at the exam venue to the time they leave.
+Approved remote candidates will have extra set-up and post-exam procedures to complete, so will also need to allow about 5 hours in total.

-IPEd will send candidates details about exact times once they register for the exam, but this is a rough guide:
+IPEd will send candidates detailed instructions after they register for the exam, but this is a rough guide:

-- 30 minutes for candidates to read the instructions, open the exam documents, check that Track Changes is turned on, check other file settings and that there are no technology issues, and enter their candidate number in each document
+• 30 minutes for candidates to rename the exam files with their candidate number, open the exam documents, enter their candidate number in each document and save it, check that Track Changes is turned on, check other file settings and that there are no technology issues, and review the instructions

-- 30 minutes for candidates to read the exam documents and decide which questions they might answer in the KNOWLEDGE part, where some choice of questions is available
+• 30 minutes for candidates to read the exam documents and decide which questions and sub-questions they might answer in the KNOWLEDGE part, where some choice of questions is available

-No one will be admitted to the exam room after the reading period has ended and the exam has begun.
+No one will be admitted to the exam room after the reading time has ended and the exam has begun.

 Preparation for the exam

-Several resources are available to help candidates prepare for the exam.
-See Exam preparation resources and Guide for candidates for details.
+Many resources are available to help candidates prepare for the exam.
+See the Exam resources and Guide for candidates pages for details.